exploratoria/exploratoria.github.io/readme.md

 <!-- this wording needs work -->
 Noticeably absent are categories pertaining to computers, the Internet, digital media and the like.
-This is because the purpose of this website is to use technology to explain, show and demonstrate the physical and theoretical aspects of our world.
+This website uses technology to explain, show and demonstrate the physical and theoretical aspects of our world.
+It attempts to achieve the best of what technology should do in the real world.

 ## Cookbook